faenrandir/a_careful_examination/documents/book_of_mormon/the_fortunate_fall.md

 > ... contemporary Christianity taught that the Fall was a negative, not a positive, step forward, as taught in the Book of Mormon (see 2 Nephi 2).

+LDS scholar Robert Millet also argued that Joseph's teaching of the fortunate Fall was unique (at least in some unspecified manner) (see [first two minutes](https://www.youtube.com/watch?v=qOQt0366eQ4)).

 An analysis of the pre-1830's literature convincingly demonstrates that many Christians were teaching the idea of a "fortunate fall".

 ## Presence in literature before the 1830s